Let’s get started on this Rhythm of the Universe IONIA Review.

 Rhythm of the Universe IONIA Tutorial

 The game starts with a brief tutorial option.
 This allows you to get familiar with the teleportation controls and the climbing that will be used throughout the game.
 It also will play some cinematics and lore via some stones.
 There is nothing too complicated in terms of controls.
-There is a lot of backstories thrown at you with not a lot of visuals.
+There are a lot of backstories thrown at you with not a lot of visuals.
 It is an intro to how delightful the visuals of the game will be though.

-Rhythm of the Universe IONIA Gameplay Review
+Rhythm of the Universe IONIA Review Gameplay

 After the brief tutorial, you start the actual game.
 This happens with a 2D cinematic on a movie screen in front of you.
 It is a very nice-looking intro but I was puzzled why I was watching a movie on a screen in VR to start the game off.
 It IS a very attractive animation clip that gives you a little more back story and tells you about the Harpa and how it is being left behind.